Build a Simple Media Connector

 Creating a New Connector Project

-- Run the command command to create a new connector project:
+- Execute the command to create a new connector project:

 - Install dependencies: